 - Nearly half of parents surveyed rated flavored waters healthy, and more than one quarter considered fruit drinks and sports drinks to be healthy.

 - The most common sugary drinks the parents give kids are fruit drinks.
-These were given by 77% of parents in the past month and some 80% of parents of children to age 2 to 5 provided fruit drinks such as Capri Sun and Sunny D which do not meet federal dietary guidelines.
+These were given by 77% of parents in the past month and some 80% of parents of children aged 2 to 5 provided fruit drinks such as Capri Sun and Sunny D which do not meet federal dietary guidelines.

 - The vast majority of parents surveyed stated they give kids sugary drinks regularly with 96% of parents in the month prior to the survey.

-- Parents stated they were influenced by nutritional marketing claims stating the ingredients are real or natural or contained vitamins, antioxidants, or were low in sugar, sodium, and calories.
+- Parents stated they were influenced by nutritional marketing claims stating the ingredients are real or natural or contained vitamins, and antioxidants, or were low in sugar, sodium, and calories.